hellodommy/cs3245-hw/HW2/README.txt

 Index Construction Method:
 For indexing, we are using SPIMI because of the efficiency it has over BSBI.
 For each call of SPIMI Invert, we feed it a chunk of documents.
-We have currently set the limit to 5 as articles can be long, but the limit is a variable can easily be changed.
+We have currently set the limit to 20, but the limit is a variable can easily be changed.
+We decided on this number after running into OSError because a smaller limit created too many blocks that would have been opened during the n-way merge.
-Every 5 document chunks will be written to a block.
+Every 20 document chunks will be written to a block.

+Merge:
 Then, an n-way merge is performed, where we read a limit number of lines from each block into memory, so the efficiency is not lost by disk seeks.
-Like before, this limit is also set to 5 and can be easily changed.
+Like before, this limit can be easily changed and is set to 5.

 Skip Pointers:
 Before the posting list is written to disk,